lemoce/7seg/README.md

 7seg
 ====

 7seg and Led library for Arduino.
 You can feel free for use on your code.
-Profitable projects send me a message about the project and the company.
+Profitable projects send to me a message about the project and the company.